A guide to the home inspection contingency

 Fixable issues are relatively minor concerns that you’d like to see addressed but won’t stop you from buying the home.
 Because they’re likely to be less expensive, negotiations for a lower price or some kind of cash credit are probably going to be easy.

-Let’s say that a regular inspection found some evidence of carpenter ant damage on the screened-in porch.
+Let’s say that the inspection found some evidence of carpenter ant damage on the screened-in porch.
 You should ask the seller to have a pest inspection done and address any potential active infestations.
 Because the inspection and possible extermination combined might cost less than $400 in your area, the seller is willing to cover the cost to close the sale.

 Significant issues found